Iran targets dummy US aircraft carrier in Gulf exercises

 Footage of the war games broadcast on state television showed the Guards' air and naval forces readying for an attack off the country's south-west coast.

-Speedboats skimmed across the water in formation before ground forces fired cannons and a missile was launched from a helicopter.
+Speedboats skimmed across the water in formation before ground forces fired cannon and a missile was launched from a helicopter.

 The mock-up of a Nimitz-class aircraft carrier came into view with rows of dummy fighter jets on either side of its landing strip.